News

 Kodesage Raises $6.6M for AI Legacy-Code Modernization in Regulated Sectors

 Kodesage closed a $6.6 million seed round to expand an AI platform for modernizing on-premises legacy software.
 VentureFriends led the round, with Portfolion participating, as the company targets regulated sectors that keep critical workloads inside controlled environments.
-The practical test is whether Kodesage can turn code discovery, documentation and conversion automation into named customer deployments across the U.S. and Europe.
+The practical question is whether Kodesage can turn code discovery, documentation and conversion automation into named customer deployments across the U.S. and Europe.

 AI